 Tolerance to the anticonvulsant and muscle-relaxing effects of benzos occurs within a few weeks of onset of use.
 Tolerance develops rapidly to the sleep-inducing effects of benzos; however, it takes several months to develop tolerance to the anxiolytic effects.

 Interestingly enough, there’s great debate as to whether or not benzos retain their anxiolytic properties after four months.
 In fact, there’s evidence suggesting long-term use of benzos may actually worsen anxiety.
-And that may lead to dosage escalation.
+And that may lead to dose escalation.

 Of course, there are some in the research world who believe benzos are effective in neutralizing anxiety over the long-haul.
-But then others say the action is strictly a matter of preventing rebound anxiety withdrawal effects.
+But others say the action is strictly a matter of preventing rebound anxiety withdrawal effects.

 - Use beyond four weeks